 Users get tired after clicking on the “next’ button or switching between pages multiple times.
 Not only it is tiring but users also get irked by the page loading process.

 Infinite scrolling or continuous scrolling is a single-page scrolling that goes on endlessly with no certain finish line.
 It basically loads the overall content on a single page and offers a continuous flow of browsing.
 With Infinite Scrolling, the next page content or say the next set of products are loaded automatically within the same page as the user scrolls down.
 It is also known as Progressive loading and endless scrolling.

-Social media sites like Facebook and Instagram are the best examples of Infinite scrolling.
+Social media sites like Facebook and Instagram are some of the best examples of Infinite scrolling.

 Talking about the benefits of Infinite Scrolling, here are some of them.

 The primary purpose of Infinite Scrolling is to engage users and make them stay longer on the website and it does that job perfectly.
 It is basically adopted by those website owners who have content exploration as their primary focus.
 It also makes browsing fun.

 Infinite scrolling keeps the user flow and engages your audience towards your content, hence creating more user engagement.